bosborne/BioPythonUtils/README.md

 atgctgtcaatcacgattctgttggtgctcatagcagagggctcctctcagaattacacg
 gggagtcctgtgatatgcctgggacatcatgctgtatccaatgggacaatggtgaaaacg
 ~~~~

-- "Genbank To Fasta" converts the selected entries (GenBank) to Fasta format
+#### "Download Sequence"

-- "Download Sequence" downloads sequence from NCBI using the selected ids.
+Downloads sequence from NCBI using the selected ids.
 Ids can be delimited by commas, returns, or space.
 For example:
 ~~~~
 KC781785 2
 ~~~~